orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/03-frontend-app.md

 window.addEventListener("beforeunload", () => worker.terminate());
 ```

-The generated `pkg/wasm_bindings.js` import is intentionally present before the first build.
-The `build:wasm` script creates it; after `npm install`, continue with the build instructions in the next chapter.
+The generated `pkg/wasm_bindings.js` import is intentionally present before the first build, the `build:wasm` script creates it.

-The `ParallelWorker` is the bridge between the page and the Rust WASM module. `bindingsUrl` points to the generated bindings package, `methods` lists the exported Rust functions that the worker may call, and `THREADS_IN_POOL: 0` asks the runtime to size the shared pool automatically.
+The `ParallelWorker` is the bridge between the page and the Rust WASM module:

+* `bindingsUrl` points to the generated bindings package,
+* `methods` lists the exported Rust functions that the worker may call,
+* and `THREADS_IN_POOL: 0` asks the runtime to size the shared pool automatically.

 The worker initializes that pool when `ready()` resolves and exposes the resulting capacity through `initializedThreads`.

-Each computation is invoked with `worker.call(method, arguments)`.
-The method name must be one of the names listed in `methods`, and the arguments must match the corresponding `#[wasm_bindgen]` function.
-For example, the Fibonacci button sends the workload and selected thread count to `calculate_fibonacci`; the Mandelbrot button does the same for `mandelbrot_checksum`. `readThreads()` clamps the selected value to the initialized pool capacity, while `readPositive()` keeps each workload at least `1`.
+Each computation is invoked with `worker.call(method, arguments)`:

+* The method name must be one of the names listed in `methods`, and the arguments must match the corresponding `#[wasm_bindgen]` function.
+* For example, the Fibonacci button sends the workload and selected thread count to `calculate_fibonacci`;
+* the Mandelbrot button does the same for `mandelbrot_checksum`.

 The shared `run()` helper disables the active button, waits for the worker result, and displays the result and elapsed time.

 One level up into `par_wasm` directory: